 One Child’s Spirit Lives On through Others Reaching Their Potential.

 Paul’s Pals was founded in 1996 in honor of Paul Adelman, who with humor and persistence lived above disabilities stemming from three brain surgeries over seven years.
-In the process, his parents Floyd and Andrea discovered wonderful organizations such as Courage Center, Miracle League, and a Boys Scout’s troop, that helped their son enjoy life more fully.
+In the process, his parents Floyd and Andrea discovered wonderful organizations such as Courage Center, Miracle League, and a Boy Scout’s troop, that helped their son enjoy life more fully.

 When Paul died shortly after his 12th birthday, the Adelman’s channeled memorial gifts to an adaptive playground like one he had loved.
 The next year, family friends stepped forward to organize a golf tournament that would continue to fund deserving accessibility projects.
-Over the past two decades, the popular annual event has become a Top Ten Charity Golf Tournament by the Minneapolis/St. Paul Business Journal, raising a total of $1.2 million for 92 grants to 36 unique organizations.
+Over the past two decades, the popular annual event has become a Top Ten Charity Golf Tournament by the Minneapolis/St. Paul Business Journal, raising a total of $1.4 million for 106 grants to 36 unique organizations.
 Learn more about our grantee partners we’ve worked with and over the years, and learn how you can apply for a grant.

 The Paul Adelman Endowment Fund operated under the Jewish Community Foundation of the Minneapolis Jewish Federation until early 2015, when its growth required the founding of an independent 501(c) (3) non-profit, renamed Paul’s Pals.
 To date, we have raised and distributed $1.6 million for projects that promote inclusion and accessibility for individuals with disabilities.